-PCB antenna is a transducer converting current waves into electromagnetic (EM) waves.
+PCB antenna is a transducer converting current waves into electromagnetic (EM) waves in a high-frequency PCB.
 PCB antennas convert current in high frequency into EM waves that propagate into the air.
-Installing an antenna, a PCB assembly is able to transmit or receive data at a specific frequency range.

 PCB antennas mostly discussed are omnidirectional, directional, and semi-directional antennas.
 An omnidirectional antenna can transmit its signals in all directions, but a directional antenna has only a single direction where the signal is needed.
 Semi-directional is specified with a fixed angle where the signal will propagate.